Gaius-Augustus/BRAKER/README.md

 ![braker-intercept\[fig8\]](docs/figs/braker-intercept.png)

-Figure 10: Points for intercepting a BRAKER run and reusing intermediate results in a new BRAKER run ToDo: update Figure for BRAKER3.
+Figure 10: Points for intercepting a BRAKER run and reusing intermediate results in a new BRAKER run.

 Option 1: starting BRAKER with existing hints file(s) before training